According to renowned data journalist and TEDtalks speaker David McCandless, data speaks best through visuals rather than words. According to him, 80%

 However, in the absence of direct lines drawn across the data points, these have emerged popular for non-linear data – population by capital cities, for example, or ROI from different departments.

-So, column or bar?
+So, Column or Bar?

 Given the amount of space available, bars and charts perform roughly the same function – however, in case of columns, it’s easier to spot if a data value is below a standard threshold.

-Bar charts are better suited to show if the data values have reached (or are close to reaching) a particular target.
+are better suited to show if the data values have reached (or are close to reaching) a particular target.
 Additionally, bars can also hold a more substantial number of fields, without leading to clutter.

 No more than comparison, the chart should accurately portray distribution and let the user draw her conclusions.